tc39/proposal-smart-pipelines/readme.md

 addition to the explicit binding of a normal variable `error` declared within any parenthesized antecedent `try { … } catch (error) { … }`.

-An additional bare `catch` form, completely lacking a parenthesized antecedent, has already been proposed as [ECMAScript optional catch binding][].
-This bare form would also support the tacit topic binding from the paragraph above.

-This tacit topic binding to caught errors is especially powerful with [Additional Feature UP][].

 <table>
 <thead>
 <tr>